-All other items lent out for the artist house involve maintaining.
+All other items lent out for the artist house are to be maintained.

 The history of the house

-The house was built around 1900, and, aside from living quarters, it also had space for a small group of animals.
+The house was built around 1900, and, in addition to living quarters, it also had space for a small group of animals.
 An area of about 10000 m2 was dedicated for growing crops to make the place self-sufficient.